TonyG666/League-of-Legends-2022-Data-Analysis/README.md

 | True               | Fredit BRION Challengers | bot        |          -0.759038 |           0.111582 |            0.506755 |    -0.0469004 |
 | True               | Fredit BRION Challengers | sup        |          -0.675285 |          -1.45253  |           -1.57038  |    -1.23273   |

-### Univariate histogram showing the distribution of the standardized KDA among all players ###
+## Distribution of the standardized KDA among all players ##

-The x axis shows standardized KDA in standardized units, ranging from -1 to 8, with a bin size of 0.5 standardized units.
+In the below univariate histogram, the x axis shows standardized KDA in standardized units, ranging from -1 to 8, with a bin size of 0.5 standardized units.
 The y axis shows the amount of players with their specific standardized KDA.
 The graph is skewed to the right, inferring that most players' standardized KDA is in the range of -1~0 standardized unit, which further means that a lot of players' KDA is relatively lower compared to the average value within the dataset.

 <iframe src="assets/univariate_kda.html" width=800 height=600 frameBorder=0></iframe>

-### Bivariate boxplot showing information about carry score among all player positions ###
+## Information about carry score among all player positions ##

-The boxplot shows various information of carry score such as median, interquatile range, and outliers.
-The x axis shows carry score in standardized units, while the y axis labels each of the five positions.
-While top laners and mid laners have similar carry score distribution, mid laners' scores are a little higher overall.
+The below bivariate boxplot shows various information about carry score such as median, interquatile range, and outliers.
+The x axis displays carry score in standardized units, while the y axis labels each of the five positions.
+Despite that top laners and mid laners have similar carry score distribution, mid laners' scores are a little higher overall.
-* Interestingly, carry score tend to have more outliers when carry score is high.
+*Interestingly, carry score tend to have more outliers when carry score is high.*

 <iframe src="assets/boxplot.html" width=800 height=600 frameBorder=0></iframe>

-### Grouped table of respective mean standardized KDA, GPM, CSPM, and carry score for the five positions###
+## Grouped table of respective mean standardized KDA, GPM, CSPM, and carry score for the five positions##

 ```
 print(league_position.to_markdown(index=True))